connorwarme/shopping-cart/src/notes.md

 ideas for improvement // objectives

 - when you click "Add to Cart", it'd be cool to have a little pop-up: "Successfully added to cart" w/ option to view cart

+- shopping cart should have a column tallying up the price, and displaying total price
+- add some text or logo for when the cart is empty...